hugorper/EverydayWallpaper/README.md

 To meet this requirement I have included a check box that can be toggled by the user (label: Launch Everyday Wallpaper at login).
 The setting is stored on the **LaunchedAtLogin** in application settings.

+### Adding Startup Items

+1. Log in to your Mac with the account you wish to associate with a startup item.
+2. Click the ‘System Preferences’ icon in the Dock, or select the ‘System Preferences’ item from the Apple menu.
+3. Click the ‘Accounts’ or ‘User & Groups’ icon in the System section of the System Preferences window.
+4. Click the appropriate user name in the list of accounts.
+5. Select the ‘Login Items’ tab.
+6. Click the + (plus) button below the Login Items window.
+A standard Finder browsing sheet will open.
+Navigate to EverydayWallpaper on Applications folder and  Click once on it to select it, and then click the ‘Add’ button.

 ## Debugging
 EverydayWallpaper use the [XCGLogger][4] library.